ChandrikaSethumadhavan/Adaptive-and-Efficient-Model-Selection-using-Zero-Cost-and-Resource-Aware-Techniques-/README.md

 Thanks to the University of Freiburg for helping shape this project with the AutoML course.
 Made along with :
-1. Manasi Mahendra Jeste, University of Freiburg
+1. Manasi Mahendra Jeste, University of Freiburg @MANASIJESTE
-2. Reeya Biju Varghese, University of Freiburg
+2. Reeya Biju Varghese, University of Freiburg @Reeya-varghese

 About